Shopify

 FAQ

-By standard, Clerk.js for Shopify comes bundled with a formatter that will work as long as your 3rd party app uses Shopify’s built-in currency object.
+By default, Clerk.js for Shopify comes bundled with a formatter that works as long as your 3rd party app uses Shopify’s built-in currency object.

 Standard solution #